sumit-kale/2022_microsoft_ionq_challenge/README.md

     * 6: CNOT     (2-qubit)

 Players will also have to select the position of the gates and the rotation value of the rotation gates.

+3) Finally, the quantum circuits created by the players and the corresponding generated maps will be shown for visualization.
+The players' generated map will be compared with the target map.
+The player with the closest guess will win!
+(If the closest guess is atleast 70 percent similar to the target map, otherwise no one wins :( )